-- (1) Includes the Bonds and excludes the Refunded Bonds. - (2) Excludes \$3,010,000 of Limited Tax General Obligation Bonds (Federally Taxable Qualified Energy Conservation Bonds), Series 2012F (the "QECB Bonds").
+- (1) Includes the Sewer Improvement and Refunding Revenue Bonds, 2015, Series B (the "2015B Bonds"), expected to close on November 17, 2015, and excludes the bonds refunded by the 2015B Bonds. - (2) Excludes \$3,010,000 of Limited Tax General Obligation Bonds (Federally Taxable Qualified Energy Conservation Bonds), Series 2012F (the "QECB Bonds").
 While the Sewer System is responsible for paying debt service on the QECB Bonds, the Revenue of the System was not pledged to the payment of these bonds.
-Debt service payments will be made from Revenue of the System remaining at the bottom of the flow of funds listed above under "Flow of Funds" as another lawful purpose of the County related to the Sewer System. - (3) The commercial paper program at this lien position has a maximum authorized principal amount of \$100,000,000, the full amount of which is outstanding and which is scheduled to be redeemed on November 24, 2015, from the proceeds of the expected issuance of the Junior Lien Sewer Revenue Bonds, Series 2015A and 2015B (expected to close on November 24, 2015). - (4) Does not include \$64.5 million in undrawn loan commitments from the Washington State Department of Ecology ("Ecology").
+Debt service payments will be made from Revenue of the System remaining at the bottom of the flow of funds listed above under "Flow of Funds" as another lawful purpose of the County related to the Sewer System. - (3) Will increase by \$100,000,000 upon the closing of the Bonds. - (4) The commercial paper program at this lien position has a maximum authorized principal amount of \$100,000,000, the full amount of which is outstanding and will be retired upon the closing of the Bonds. - (5) As of November 3, 2015, does not include \$59.4 million in undrawn loan commitments from the Washington State Department of Ecology ("Ecology").
 See "The Sewer System-Future Sewer System Financing Plans."